BeeAlarmed/ESPhome_technoline_wl1030_co2/README.md

 - Connect *VIN* from the Co2 to ESP VIN/BAT/5V
 - Connect *GND* from the Co2 to ESP GND
 - Connect *PWM* from the Co2 to ESP input pin (I used GPIO14)
-- Solder a Pull-Up of 5k-10k between *VIN* and *PWM* (I'm not 100% this is neede, but the datasheet mentions that you need it while using an oscilloscope)
+- Solder a Pull-Up of 5k-10k between *VIN* and *PWM* (I'm not 100% sure that this is needed, but the datasheet mentions that you need it while using an oscilloscope)

 ## Esp Home configuration